 Rodney Reed: Innocent on Death Row

-Rodney Reed has been on Texas death row since 1998.
+Rodney Reed is facing an execution date of March 5, 2015, and was recently denied important DNA testing that could prove his innocence.
+Rodney has been on Texas death row since 1998.
 He was convicted of killing Bastrop woman Stacey Stites in 1996.
-In 2005, a new evidentiary hearing in front of the Bastrop trial judge was ordered by the Texas Court of Criminal Appeals.
 In March of 2006, Judge Reva Towslee-Corbett (daughter of the original trial judge) heard testimony from several witnesses which linked Stacey's fiancée and former police officer Jimmy Fennell to the crime.
 The defense also showed how some of this eyewitness testimony was hidden from the defense at the time of trial.
-However, the judge declined to recommend that the CCA grant a new trial.
-In 2008, the CCA ruled to deny relief, sending the case back into the federal courts.
+However, both the Texas Court of Criminal Appeals and the federal 5th Circuit Court ruled to deny relief.
 Hidden eyewitness evidence is not the only problem in this case.
 Consider these facts:

 - The prosecution’s only evidence linking Rodney to the crime was semen DNA taken from Stacey’s body.
 However, defense attorneys at trial failed to call witnesses to testify to a known sexual relationship between Rodney and Stacey, which would have accounted for the DNA evidence.
 They also failed to call two alibi witnesses.

 - During the initial investigation the main suspect was Giddings police officer Jimmy Fennell, who was Stacey’s fiancée.
 Fennell failed a polygraph test on the question “Did you strangle Stacey Stites?”

 - Police failed to search Stacey and Fennell’s apartment, the last place she was known to be alive.
 Additionally, police released the truck Stacey was driving the night of the murder to Fennell, who sold the truck a few days later..